Arizona Colt: Soundtrack

-The Arizonal Colt or Il pistolero di Arizona (Francesco De Masi feat Raoul) is an original motion picture soundtrack : "He came out of nowhere, with no one beside him.
+The Arizona Colt or Il pistolero di Arizona (Francesco De Masi feat Raoul) is an original motion picture soundtrack : "He came out of nowhere, with no one beside him.
 He rode out of the sunrise all alone.
 A man out of nowhere, with no one to love him.
 His one faithful companion was his gun.
 No one could say, just where he came from.
 No one could say, where he was going.
 Was he a man without a heart, a man with a heart made of stone...".